Isabel-prime/isabel-prime.github.io/_talks/kan-seminar-milnor-cobordism-ring.md

 share: false
 ---

-A 50 minute talk given for the MIT Kan seminar in Fall 2022.
-I read and presented Milnor's "On the Cobordism Ring $\Omega^*$ and a Complex Analogue", giving a modern treatment of the material in terms of spectra.
+A 50-minute talk given for the MIT Kan seminar in Fall 2022.
+I read and presented Milnor's _On the Cobordism Ring $\Omega$<sup>*</sup> and a Complex Analogue_, giving a modern treatment of the material in terms of spectra.